netgroup/srnk/README.md

-# sr-proxy
+# SR proxy Native Kernel

-An SR proxy for SR-unaware VNFs
+An SR proxy for SR-unaware VNFs, integrated in Linux Kernel